Leak Detection Overview

 Equipment & Methods

-Helium Tent: Sometimes the system is so large that spraying helium on every part when you only suspect a leak is a huge pain.
+Helium Tent: Sometimes the system is so large that spraying helium on every part when you only suspect a leak is a huge inconvience.
 The helium tent method lets you check everything at once and, at least, confirm that a leak exists.
 Cover the entire equipment with large sheets of plastic film.
 The cheap, thin polythene painter's drop-cloths from a hardware store may be ideal.
 Drape the sheets so they touch the floor around the equipment and if you need two or more sheets, ensure the overlap is large.
 Then blast helium into the underside of the tent and watch the detection devices.
-Clearly, this is very wasteful of a wonderful and useful resource (definitely non-renewable, unless you're into mega-giga-tera watt power generation using nuclear reactors).
+Clearly, this is a very wasteful of a wonderful and useful resource (definitely non-renewable, unless you're into mega-giga-tera watt power generation using nuclear reactors).